Chocolate Starfish and the Hot Dog Flavored Water

-Chocolate Starfish and the Hot Dog Flavored Water is the third studio album by American nu metal band Limp Bizkit, released on October 17, 2000, by Flip and Interscope Records.
+Chocolate Starfish and the Hot Dog Flavored Water is the third studio album by American nu metal band Limp Bizkit.
+In the wake of Significant Other, it saw the band capitalize on their newfound mainstream success.
+Released on October 17, 2000, through Flip and Interscope Records, it set a record for fastest-selling rock album that it holds to this day.